Murder of Tair Rada

 The murder of Tair Rada (Note: תָּאִיר רָאדָה), a 13-year-old Israeli schoolgirl, was committed in 2006, in the girls' bathroom of her school in Katzrin.
-Roman Zdorov (Note: sometimes mistakenly spelled as Zadorov, רוֹמָן זְדוֹרוֹב), a Ukrainian national residing in Israel and working at the school as a floorer, was convicted of the murder and was sentenced to life imprisonment on September 14, 2010.
+Roman Zdorov (Note: sometimes mistakenly spelled as Zadorov, רוֹמָן זְדוֹרוֹב), a Ukrainian national residing in Israel and working at the school as a floorer, was initially convicted of the murder and was sentenced to life imprisonment on September 14, 2010.
 His prosecution and conviction have been a source of controversy, receiving much media coverage, as well as being the focus of an Israeli documentary TV series called Shadow of Truth that has gained worldwide attention on Netflix.
 On August 26, 2021, Zdorov was released from prison to house arrest after many appeals.

 On March 30, 2023 Zdorov was retried and was released as not guilty for the crime.